frieRynz/Virtual-Election-Booth-Application/README.md

     - assets/images/
 ```

-And this is the dependency required to be installed at the frontend's terminal :
+And this is the dependency required to be installed at the frontend's terminal:
 ```
 flutter pub add http
 ```